Author: Erica R.

 How do you do it?
 Or, better yet, how do you do it so gracefully?
 And, more so, how do you do it every day of the week?
 How do you not become overwhelmed by all the changes you want to make?

 Like some of your renos, I presume, the plan we began with has been replaced with reality.
 Our list grows longer every day, though we are crossing lines off.
 And the budget my husband and I had set is now something we laugh about.
 (Does money evaporate out of your wallet, too?)
 But the good news is that our home is beginning to feel like a home.
-At the end of the day, this is where we want to relax and, if needed, clean out sliding glass door tracks, or unclog tub drains, or install ceiling fans, or . . .
+At the end of the day, this is where we want to relax and, if needed, clean out sliding glass door tracks, unclog tub drains, install ceiling fans, or . . .
 Some renos are just worth it, don’t you think?

 In this case, a very small percentage